General Information & Commonly Asked Questions

 4. How long will the Trust last?

-It is expected that the Trust will last for many generations.
-Successor Trustees will undoubtedly take over when the current Trustees are unable or unwilling to assist.
-It is hoped that with proper management of Trust assets, there will be funds available to assist worthy applicants for many years to come.
+The Trust is expected to last for generations.
+Successor Trustees will take over as needed, and with proper asset management, funds will remain available to assist worthy applicants for years to come.

 5. How much financial assistance can an applicant receive from the Trust?